Ganeshg96/FlightsAndSearchService/README.md

     ```
     - once you've added your db config as listed above, go to the source folder from your terminal and execute `npx sequelize db:create`
+      and then execute

+      `npx sequelize`
+    ```

+    ## DB Design
+        - Airplane table
+        - Flight
+        - Airport
+        - City

+        - A flight belongs to an airplane but on airplane can be used in multiple flights
+        - A city has many airports but one airport belongs to a city
+        - one airport can have any flights, but a flight belongs one airport

+    ## Tables

+    ## City --> id, name, created_at, updated_at
+    ## Airport --> id, name, address, city_id, created_at, updated_at
+       Relationship --> City has many airports and Airport belongs to a city (one to many)

+    ```
+    npx sequelize model:generate --name Airport --attributes name:String,address:String,cityId:integer

     ```